mynameisameed/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. ` terraform apply --auto-approve`

+#### Terraform Destroy

+This will destroy resources which has been created by terraform .
+Tip: Use `terraform destroy --auto-approve` to get rid of all the resources which was created from that directory & state.

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.